 Contact Nicole Beckwith, email@example.com, (315) 443-2396 for more information.

-The Dietetic Internship at Syracuse University seeks to prepare graduates to become entry-level registered dietitian nutritionists to fulfill the employment needs of nutrition and dietetics employers and to positively affect individuals, families, and communities through the application of the nutrition care process with a concentration in program monitoring, evaluation, and outcomes management.
+The Dietetic Internship at Syracuse University seeks to prepare graduates to become entry-level registered dietitian nutritionists to fulfill the employment needs of nutrition and dietetics employers and to positively affect individuals, families, and communities through the application of the nutrition care process.

 - To prepare graduates for success as entry-level registered dietitian nutritionists